Self Care Week 2017 Resources

 The Self Care Forum has produced a medicine cabinet poster to put on display in patient waiting rooms.
 This explains that winter ailments such as coughs and colds are best treated at home and that antibiotics from the GP aren’t needed.

-PDF versions of the poster can be downloaded below which highlights how long the symptoms of common winter ailments should typically last for (middle ear infection: 4 days; sore throat: 1 week; cold: 1.5 weeks; sinusitis: 2.5 weeks; cough: 3 weeks).:
+PDF versions of the poster can be downloaded below and highlight the normal duration of common winter ailment symptoms (eg middle ear infection: 4 days; sore throat: 1 week; cold: 1.5 weeks; sinusitis: 2.5 weeks; cough: 3 weeks).:

 Leaflets, posters and guides